FC Chita

-FC Chita is a Russian association football club based in Chita.
+FC Chita is a Russian football club based in Chita.
 The club was founded in 1984 as a result of reorganization of FC Lokomotiv Chita which was excluded from the First Division.
-FC Chita was immediately admitted to the Second Division.
+FC Chita was admitted to the Second Division.

-Colours (Home) all red.
-(Away) all black.

 History

 Before 1974

 Chita was first represented in the Soviet league in 1937, when DKA played in Group D. After one more occasional appearance in 1946 (by Dynamo), the city was represented in the league since 1957.
 Many different names were used for the Chita team: